-Resolution Type of shares Total amount of dividends (¥million) Dividends per share (¥) Record date Effective date The Ordinary General Meeting of Shareholders on June 18, 2021 Common shares 618 32 March 31, 2021 June 21, 2021 The Board of Directors Meeting on November 5, 2021 Common shares 369 30 September 30, 2021 December 1, 2021
+Resolution Type of shares Total amount of dividends (¥million) Dividends per share (¥) Record date Effective date The Ordinary General Meeting of Shareholders on June 28, 2022 Common shares 862 70 March 31, 2022 June 29, 2022 The Board of Directors Meeting on November 7, 2022 Common shares 369 30 September 30, 2022 December 1, 2022

 Notes: 1.
-Dividends of ¥4 million against the Company's shares held by a trust established in connection with the Performance-Based Stock Compensation Plan for Directors (excluding the External Directors) are included in the total amount of dividends resolved by the Ordinary General Meeting of Shareholders held on June 18, 2021.
+Dividends of ¥9 million against the Company's shares held by a trust established in connection with the Performance-Based Stock Compensation Plan for Directors (excluding the External Directors) are included in the total amount of dividends resolved by the Ordinary General Meeting of Shareholders held on June 28, 2022

-- 2. Dividends of ¥3 million against the Company's shares held by a trust established in connection with the Performance-Based Stock Compensation Plan for Directors (excluding the External Directors) are included in the total amount of dividends resolved by the Board of Directors meeting held on November 5, 2021. - 3.
-A 70th anniversary commemorative dividend of 20 yen is included in the dividends per share as resolved by the Board of Directors meeting held on November 5, 2021.
+2. Dividends of ¥3 million against the Company's shares held by a trust established in connection with the Performance-Based Stock Compensation Plan for Directors (excluding the External Directors) are included in the total amount of dividends resolved by the Board of Directors meeting held on November 7, 2022.